Hazegard/Goauld-doc/content/en/04-client/04-proxies.md

 See [agent/proxies#socks-proxy]({{< ref "02-agent/02-proxies" >}}#http-proxy) for details about the HTTP proxy.

-## Proxy HTTP with NTLM/Kerberos applicative authentication
+## Proxy HTTP with NTLM/Kerberos application-level authentication

 Exposed by default on the port `3129`.